A Bolt of Lightning

-"A Bolt of Lightning" was an American television play broadcast on November 12, 1951, as part of the CBS television series, Westinghouse Studio One.
+"A Bolt of Lightning" was an American television play broadcast on November 12, 1951, as part of the CBS television series, Studio One.
 It was a historical drama portraying James Otis Jr. (1725–1783) and his 1761 prosecution of the Paxton's case, contesting Britain's use of writs of assistance to conduct warrantless searches of the colonists' property.
 Charlton Heston, at age 28, starred as Otis.

 The running time was 60 minutes including breaks hosted by Betty Furness, promoting Westinghouse refrigerators, electric roaster ovens, food crafters, and "odor-out" bulbs.

 Plot

 Part 1

 In the opening scene, Otis leaves his law office in the evening.
 He passes Robinson, the crown's customs collector.
 Robinson and two others enter the home of John Emory.
 Robinson searches Emory's house for papers concerning contraband cargo of molasses and rum allegedly transported by ship to Boston.
 The search is conducted without a search warrant but rather on the basis of a writ of assistance, a legal process that had been declared illegal by the English courts.
 Robinson's men proceed to ransack Emory's house.

 At a public house, Samuel Adams recounts the colonists' grievances against the crown.
 Emory arrives and tells Adams what has happened at his house.
 Adams and Emory visit Otis's house.
 They tell Otis what happened and ask for Otis's assistance in voiding writs of assistance.
 Otis initially demurs, noting that as advocate general it is his duty to defend the writs.
 Adams appeals to Otis's conscience to stand up to the viciousness of Robinson and Governor Bernard.
 Otis agrees to speak to the Governor.

 A second merchant appeals to Otis to represent him in challenging the writs of assistance.
 Otis's sister, Mercy Warren, overhears the merchant's appeal and urges Otis to side with the people of Boston.
 Otis worries that standing against the Governor will damage his career.

 At a party attended by the Governor, Otis is asked about rumors that he intends to represent a group of merchants in challenging the legality of writs of assistance.
 Otis says he has been approached and that he is considering the matter.
 Otis asks the Governor to consider voluntarily abandoning the writs.
 The Governor orders Otis that, as advocate general, he must defend the writs in Court.
 Otis refuses to defend an illegal act and resigns his post.

 Part one closes with Otis at home after the party.
 He watches a lightning storm with his daughter, Mary, and says, "I've always had a curious feeling that, when God almighty in his providence should take me from time into eternity, it should be by a bolt of lightning."